STD Testing & Treatment in Cullman, AL

 Schedule Your STD Consultation in Cullman, AL Today!

-Talk to our providers if you have questions about the HPV vaccine or want to be tested for an STD.
-It is important to keep up to date with your sexual health, please call (256) 615-2055 or schedule an appointment online to schedule your testing at our urgent care center in Cullman, AL.
+Talk to our urgent care providers if you have questions about the HPV vaccine or want to be tested for an STD.
+It is important to keep up with routine testing and sexual health screenings for the saftey of you and our partner.
+To schedule your STD testing, please call (256) 615-2055 or check-in online using our secure waitlist form before you arrive at our urgent care clinic in Cullman, AL.